 Carol Bergmann, left, of Edgewater, looks for the right jars of peach jam Saturday as Davidsonville United Methodist Church member Diane Sprecher, right, loads more on the table.
 Money raised from the sales at the church's annual peach festival goes toward funding mission work.
 (By Paul W. Gillespie / Capital Gazette)

 Seafood lovers beware.
-Another food is vying for the top spot in the region.
+Another food is vying for the top spot in

 Crabs covered in Old Bay might sound nice, but what do you reach for when it's time for dessert?